L3g4to/Azure-Twitter-Tweets-Analysis/README.md

   * **BlobStorageSAS** - your Azure Storage Account SAS created key
   * **EventHubNamespace** - the name of your EventHubNamespace
   * **EventHubName** - the name of your EventHub
-  * **EventHubPolicy** - the name of the policy you create within your EventHub with Manage permissions
+  * **EventHubPolicy** - the name of the Share Access Policy you create within your EventHub with Manage permissions
-  * **EventHubSAS** - the name of your EventHub SAS that you will create
+  * **EventHubSAS** - the Share Access Policy primary key
   * **EventHubServicebus** - your EventHub Serviuce bus
 * Create a SecretScope within your Azure Databricks workspace and name it"TwitterStreamKV".
 The URL to create a Secret Scope is **https://<databricks-instance>#secrets/createScope**.
 Use "Creator" as "Manage Principal" and provide your Key Vault DNS name and resource ID.
 * Run the **twitter-eventhub-producer** notebook.
 You should see messages like so: